 Mobile OCR Applications

-The proliferation of smartphones has brought OCR technology into the palm of our hands.
-Mobile OCR apps empower users to extract text from images captured with their smartphones’ cameras.
-This has streamlined tasks such as business card scanning, translating foreign text, and digitizing handwritten notes.
+The rise of smartphones has put OCR capabilities in our hands.
+Mobile OCR applications let people extract text from photos taken with their phone cameras.
+This simplifies tasks like scanning business cards, translating signs, and digitizing handwritten notes.

 Integrating OCR with AI